mikexliu/stack/README.md

 ```

 ##How
-When `Stack` is created, it scans the every abstract class that is annotated with `@Path`.If found, it will attempt to
+When `Stack` is created, it scans every abstract class that is annotated with `@Path`.If found, it will attempt to find
-find an implementing class.
-If none is found or more than one is found, an error is thrown.
-Once a `resource` and a `container`
+an implementing class.
+If none or more than one is found, an `IllegalStateException` is thrown.
-class are found, they are wired together automatically and hosted via `jetty`.
+Once a `resource` and a `container` class are found, they are wired together automatically and hosted via `jetty`.

 ##Restrictions
 * The `resource` package must be separate from the `container` package.